Frank Asch

-Frank Asch (August 6, 1946 in Somerville, New Jersey – 2022) was an American children's book writer, best known for his Moonbear picture books.
+Frank Asch (1946–2022) was an American children's book writer, best known for his Moonbear picture books.

+Early life and education

+Asch was born on August 6, 1946 in Somerville, New Jersey, the son of John and Margaret Asch.
+He had two siblings who were 7 and 10 years older, respectively.
+In the 1960s, Asch attended Rutgers University and the Pratt Institute before earning a Bachelor of Fine Arts from Cooper Union in 1969.

+Career

-In 1968, Asch published his first picture book, George's Store.
-The following year, he graduated from Cooper Union with a BFA.
-Since then he has taught at a public school in India, as well as at a Montessori school in the United States, and conducted numerous creative workshops for children.
-He has written over 60 books, including Turtle Tale, Mooncake, I Can Blink and Happy Birthday Moon.
-In 1989 he wrote Here Comes the Cat! in collaboration with Vladimir Vagin.
-The book was awarded the Russian National Book Award and was considered the first Russian-American collaboration on a children's book.
+Asch published his first picture book, George's Store, in 1968.
+He wrote over 60 books, including Turtle Tale, Mooncake, I Can Blink, and Happy Birthday Moon.
+In 1989, he wrote Here Comes the Cat!, in collaboration with Vladimir Vagin.
+The book was awarded the Russian National Book Award, and was considered the first Russian-American collaboration on a children's book.
+In 2004, Mr. Maxwell's Mouse received the Cuffie award for Most Unusual Book of the Year.

+Beyond writing, Asch taught at a public grammar school in India in 1972, then back to the United States, teaching at a Montessori school in Edison, New Jersey in 1975.
+Through the 1970s, he conducted numerous creative workshops for children, including performing and producing a children's theater troupe with his wife, Jan.
+During this time, he also became an artist-in-residence at the New England Center for Contemporary Art in Brooklyn, Connecticut.

+Personal life and death

 Asch lived in Somerville, New Jersey and Middletown Springs, Vermont.

-Before his death in 2022, Asch lived in Kapaʻau, Hawaiʻi with his wife, Jan.
+Before his death on August 7, 2022, Asch lived in Kapaʻau, Hawaiʻi with his wife, Jan, with whom he had one child, Devin.